Wow, Indeed: Airline Ceases Operations, Leaving Travelers Stranded And Angry

 Anyone wondering about a refund was told to take that up with their credit card companies.

+Passengers were already boarding her 7:05 p.m. flight to Dublin, Riordan tells Ireland's Independent newspaper, when airline staff announced that there was a problem.
+After four hours of delays, the flight was canceled.

+"They said that there will be further information today and asked if we have any questions," Riordan said.
+"There was uproar, of course we have questions!"

 Wow Air was founded in late 2011, with the goal of offering cheap flights and competing with Icelandair.
-People were drawn by the low prices — a flight from Washington, D.C., to London was priced at $139, for instance, with a Boston to Reykjavik trip listed at $99.
+People were drawn by the low prices — a flight from Washington, D.C., to London was recently priced at $139, for instance, with a Boston to Reykjavik trip listed at $99.

 With its fleet of purple-painted Airbus jets, Wow expanded rapidly, drawing customers from Europe and North America.
 The airline served 3.5 million passengers in 2018.